Vice Chancellor for Research Book Publication Award

 An interdisciplinary panel of KU faculty with successful grant and publishing track records select awardees.
 The Hall Center Director brings together a unique panel for each competition.
 Reviewers are asked to read the applications and enter their comments and rankings for each applicant in the online portal.
 Reviewers then meet to discuss individual applications and determine awardees.
 All applicants can view reviewer comments in the online portal.
 While these reflect only an individual reviewer's comments and not the final consensus of the group, they are offered to applicants as input that may help improve their applications for future competitions.

-Applicants should direct all questions about the Book Publication Awards to Hall Center Director Victor Bailey (4-7822; email@example.com) or Associate Director Sally Utech (4-7823; firstname.lastname@example.org).
+Applicants should direct all questions about the Book Publication Awards to Hall Center Interim Director Clarence Lang (4-3054; email@example.com) or to Interim Associate Director Sarah Bishop (4-7823; firstname.lastname@example.org).